laravelcoder/scrape/README.rst

 a command-line web scraping tool
 --------------------------------

-scrape is a command line test for crossfit
+scrape is a command line test

 Installation
 ------------